VENOUS DOPPLER STUDY OF BILATERAL LOWER LIMB ULTRASOUND SCAN

 Eligibility

-Procedure for Taking a Venous Doppler Ultrasound
+Procedure for Taking a Venous Doppler Study of Bilateral Lower Limb Ultrasound Scan

 Caution Before Taking the Test